RFA0608/QQS3C/README.md

 This requires two essential settings:

 #### Installation Quanser SDK

-**1** if you want to use Ouanser Interactive Labs(QLab) or Quanser Hardware, follows below.
+If you want to use Ouanser Interactive Labs(QLab) or Quanser Hardware, follows below.
 1. Enter the url [portal_quanser](https://portal.quanser.com/Downloads), find 'these instructions' in "For Python users" section, and find 'Get Started' in "Design Philosophy" section.
 2. (**Only QLab/Not need hardware users**)Download and install Quanser Interactive Labs to click 'Windows' in "Attention" section.
 3. Download and install SDK to click 'Download Quanser SDK for Windows' in "Attention Windows" section.
 4. If you do not touch any option during installing, you can find 'quanser_api' word in "Program Files/Quanser/Quanser SDK/python" path.
 Just check this file.
 5. Enter the url [quanser](https://github.com/quanser/Quanser_Academic_Resources), download library(whole things) and unzip proper path(like document).
-6. In the QQS3C "interaction/plant/py/hardware", the top side, "sys.path.append(r"-")" change the path "-" to the path set in step 5.
+6. In the QQS3C "interaction/plant/py/hardware", activate venv which is python virtual enviroment.
 7. Make sure venv is on, write (**VERY IMPORTANT: Anything on Quanser requires this, so it must be installed**)
   ``` powershell
     python -m pip install --upgrade --find-links "C:\Program Files\Quanser\Quanser SDK\python" "C:\Program Files\Quanser\Quanser SDK\python\quanser_api-2025.11.1-py2.py3-none-any.whl"